Georgetown Fall PF Online PF and LD

 Specific links and explanations of links to either the topic or the affirmative are very important.
 Even if your link is generic and fits into every shell, that doesn't mean your 2NC or 2AC should sound the same every round.
 Great link explanation and application is a great way to win the K for me.
 Impact and alt debates are often very muddy, if it is messy by the 2NR find out how to fix it.

-When responding to identity K's be careful of what you say, it will probs be racist, homophobic, or ableist.
-If it makes me fell icky I just won’t evaluate it.
+When responding to identity K's be careful of what you say, it will probs be racist, homophobic, or ableist .
+If it makes me feel icky I just won’t evaluate it, sorry not sorry.

 I think that aff's being T is important, and if T is argued correctly, I will vote on it.
 I think a lot of T is read as a time suck (guilty), so if that is pointed out I will have a hard time voting for it.
 I think that limits > ground and education > fairness but can be persuaded otherwise.
 I default to competing interps.
 Reasonability is about the counter interp not the aff, at some point reasonability collapses to competing interps.
 I am not a T hack tbh, but don't let this scare you away from reading T because I will in fact evaluate it.